 The biggest issue with thermal throttling is that it can significantly lower performance, resulting in lags, stutters, and severe drops in frame rates.

 Also Read in Detail: What is CPU Throttling?

 Let us now talk about how to monitor GPU temp while gaming.

-You can use MSI Afterburner utility to monitor the GPU Temperature as easily as you monitor the CPU temperature.
+You can use the MSI Afterburner utility to monitor the GPU Temperature as quickly as you monitor the CPU temperature.

 The steps involved are identical to that with the CPU temperature above, except that you choose the relevant GPU sensors in Step 3 for On-Screen Display.

 Select the GPU Temperature Sensor from Monitoring Tab

 This should enable the On-Screen Display for the selected GPU